How to Keep Your ERP Data Safe from Ransomware

-To that point, we’ve pulled some of the most important information from the article, but we encourage you to read it in full here.
+We’ve pulled some of the most important information from the article, but we encourage you to read it fully here.

 Hackers use ransomware for the pure reason of extorting money out of people and businesses, do not allow yourself to be one of them!
-But don’t worry, we’re here to help shed some light on the types of ransomware and five ways to protect your ERP data against it.
+But don’t worry; we’re here to help shed some light on the types of ransomware and five ways to protect your ERP data against it.

 How To Protect Your ERP Data

 Scheduled Backups: One of the best protection methods is the simplest – schedule regular backups.
 Having multiple copies ensures your most important business data can’t be held to ransom.
 Cloud services should backup automatically, but you should still make an effort to make a physical drive, just in case.
 By backing up data on a different laptop or external hard drive, disconnected from the internet, you are 100% protected from cyber-attack.

 Anti-virus Software: This is another simple way to protect the data in your ERP system.
 Anti-virus software is the first line of defense to ensure stringent backups are never needed.
 A good anti-virus solution will regularly scan your system for any known threats (and unknown threats) to expel them.